German Language and Literatures Summer Stipend Guide

 • Include relevant personal information such as your major, year, course of study and related interests.

 • Describe your long-term academic and intellectual goals and discuss how this opportunity to study German will help you to achieve these goals.

 • Describe yourself and explain your interest in the German language.

 • Tell us about literature, art, or music that you like.
 Who is your favorite author, artist, or composer?
 Why?

 Finalists will take part in an individual 10-minute interview.
-In the interview, students should be prepared to elaborate further on their personal essay and the relevance of their summer course to their future academic/career plans.
+Students should be prepared to elaborate further on their personal essay and the relevance of their summer course to their future academic and or career plans.

 Study Abroad Opportunities

 At the more advanced level, students may compete in the annual German University Exchange Scholarship program (Verband der deutsch-amerikanischer Clubs).
 This program provides the opportunity for individual, year-long, supervised study at a German University of the student's choice.
 In recent years students have studied at universities in Berlin, Munich, Koblenz, Mainz, Essen, and Tübingen.